Khloe Kardashian Strips Off Shirt, Goes Topless In Front Of Scott Disick

 “Kourtney and Scott are in a really good place right now and getting along great.
 The whole family is rallying around Khloe right now and Scott is a part of that.
 They all still consider Scott family.
 Scott really is like an older, protective big brother to Khloe and Kourtney appreciates that, especially as Khloe is going through so much,” the source added.

-Fans can see more of Khloe Kardashian and Scott Disick’s antics on Keeping Up With the Kardashians, which airs Sunday nights on the E! network.
+Fans can see more of Khloe Kardashian and Scott Disick’s antics on Keeping Up with the Kardashians, which airs Sunday nights on E!